astropy/astroquery/docs/simbad/simbad_evolution.rst

 Votable fields are deprecated in favor of output options.
-Most of the former votable fields can now be added to the output of Simbad queries with `~astroquery.simbad.SimbadClass.add_output_columns`.
-The full list of options is available with the `~astroquery.simbad.SimbadClass.list_output_options` method.
+Most of the former votable fields can now be added to the output of Simbad queries with `~astroquery.simbad.SimbadClass.add_votable_fields`.
+The full list of options is available with the `~astroquery.simbad.SimbadClass.list_votable_fields` method.

 Some columns and tables have a new name under the TAP interface.
-The old name will be recognized by `~astroquery.simbad.SimbadClass.add_output_columns`, but only the new name will appear in the output.
+The old name will be recognized by `~astroquery.simbad.SimbadClass.add_votable_fields`, but only the new name will appear in the output.

 A few ``votable_fields`` had options in parenthesis.
 This is no longer supported and can